MrGallo/pygame-framework/README.md

 You may remove the play, title, and pause screen files to make your own, or simply modify them in place.

 You may also use the `template_view.py` file as a template for your new views.

+## Testing
+You may add tests following the example in `tests/test_example.py`.
+Make sure you import from the game module as is shown.
+All you need to do to run the tests is type `$ pytest` in the terminal from the project root directory.